 - Vitaverde Cauliflower – This compact variety with its bold and bright green curd has a mildly sweet flavor.
 You can grow this plant throughout the summer without losing its qualities.
 It requires nutritious well-drained soil and is known to be heat tolerant.
 The head is heavy and strong and can be cooked in no time

-And finally, the Purple cauliflower.
-This surreal vegetable gets its color from the presence of a substance called the anthocyanin which is water-soluble and is found in various other species such as the red cabbage, blueberries, and eggplant skin.
-While growing purple cauliflowers in pots or containers you can consider the below varieties –
+- Purple cauliflower – And finally, the Purple cauliflower.
+This surreal vegetable gets its color from the presence of a substance called anthocyanin which is water-soluble and is found in various other species such as the red cabbage, blueberries, and eggplant skin.
+While growing purple cauliflowers in pots or containers you can consider the below varieties:

 - Graffiti Cauliflower – One of the most visually enamoring vegetables out there, the Graffiti Cauliflower is grown across the United States for its appearance and place in our raw vegetable platters or salads.
 The plant is fairly large in size and can grow up to 18 inches in height.
 The heads can grow up to 8 inches and hence each plant must be spaced well.
 The Graffiti Cauliflower can mature within the first 2 months of germination giving it a wide window of time and flexibility for harvesting.
 It does well in humid weather conditions and requires well-drained moist nutrient-rich soil.